cdreier/slide-serve/README.md

 ## build your own

-i used [packr](https://github.com/gobuffalo/packr) to embedd the html template in the binary
+i used [pkger](https://github.com/markbates/pkger) to embedd the html template in the binary

-all the rest is basic go code, with dependencies managed by [dep](https://github.com/golang/dep)

 # useful snippets